vrockai/pipeline-test/docs/content.md

 ---

 ## The long-term gut bacterial signature of a wild primate is associated with a timing effect of pre- and postnatal maternal glucocorticoid levels.
- 29.07.2023, _S Anzà, D Schneider, R Daniel, M Heistermann, S Sangmaneedet, J Ostner, O Schülke_
+ 31.07.2023, _S Anzà, D Schneider, R Daniel, M Heistermann, S Sangmaneedet, J Ostner, O Schülke_

+_Female, Animals, Pregnancy, Humans, Glucocorticoids, Gastrointestinal Microbiome, Cross-Sectional Studies, Primates, Bacteria, Prenatal Exposure Delayed Effects_
 During development, elevated levels of maternal glucocorticoids (GCs) can have detrimental effects on offspring morphology, cognition, and behavior as well as physiology and metabolism.
 Depending on the timing of exposure, such effects may vary in strength or even reverse in direction, may alleviate with age, or may concern more stable and long-term programming of phenotypic traits.
 Maternal effects on gut bacterial diversity, composition, and function, and the persistence of such effects into adulthood of long-lived model species in the natural habitats remain underexplored.

 [Source](https://doi.org/10.1186/s40168-023-01596-w)